martinkearn/AI-Services-Workshop/Bots/Bots-Lab.md

 ```

 ### 3.4 Testing the business logic
-1. Within the Azure portal, Web App Bot, select the Test in Web Chat tab to bring up the WebChat channel test harness.
+1. Within the Azure portal > Web App Bot, select the `Test in Web Chat` tab to bring up the WebChat channel test harness.
 1. Type the following utterances to check that the correct intent is resolved
     * Hey
     * Are there any free beds?
     * How many free beds are in 1c ward?
-    * Which patients are being discharged next thursday?
+    * Which patients are being discharged next Thursday?